 Yes.
-If you have Medicare, but have not had any drug coverage and wish to enroll in a Part D plan, you will owe a late enrollment penalty.
-The late enrollment penalty is calculated by multiplying 1 percent of the national base premium times the number of full uncovered months you were eligible but didn’t join a Medicare prescription drug plan and went without other credible drug coverage.
+If you have Medicare, but have not had any drug coverage and wish to enroll in a Part D plan, you may owe a late enrollment penalty.
+The late enrollment penalty is calculated by multiplying 1 percent of the national base premium times the number of full uncovered months you were eligible but didn’t join a Medicare prescription drug plan and went without other creditable drug coverage.
 This penalty amount is added to your Part D plan cost and you are responsible for paying it for as long as you have drug coverage.

 - What should I consider when choosing a Medicare plan during open enrollment?

 When you are evaluating your coverage options during Medicare open enrollment, it is important to look at the number of times you visit the doctor in a year; the plan benefits and monthly premium; the relationship with your current doctor; hospitalization cost; whether drug coverage is included in the plan you are considering, or if you need a Part D plan and any additional services that are important to you like fitness, dental or worldwide emergency coverage.